kpalang/mirth-plugin-guide/Readme.md

     </dependency>
 </dependencies>
 ```

+Now, we need to decide on our approach to signing the jar files.
+The [mpmp](https://github.com/

 The last thing we'll cover is the following.
 This bit makes sure our plugin get signed and sets the required parameters.
 ```xml